jdidion/atropos/README.md

 While we consider the command-line interface to be stable, the internal code organization of Atropos is likely to change.
 At this time, we recommend to not directly interface with Atropos as a library (or to be prepared for your code to break).
 The internal code organization will be stabilized as of version 2.0, which is planned for sometime in 2017.

 If you would like to suggest additional enhancements, you can submit issues and/or pull requests at our GitHub page.

-## Citations

-The citation for the original Cutadapt paper is:

-> Marcel Martin.
-"Cutadapt removes adapter sequences from high-throughput sequencing reads."
-EMBnet.Journal, 17(1):10-12, May 2011. http://dx.doi.org/10.14806/ej.17.1.200

-Atropos is currently published as a pre-print on PeerJ, and will be submitted for peer review shortly.
-For now, you can cite it as:

-> John P Didion, Marcel Martin, and Francis S Collins.
-"Atropos: specific, sensitive, and speedy trimming of sequencing reads." https://peerj.com/preprints/2452/